 We all struggle, but it is how you handle the struggle that makes all the difference.

 Let’s face it life can be hard.
-Learn how to get through your hard season and find joy everday with these three easy biblical principals.
+Learn how to get through your hard season and find joy every day with these three easy biblical principals.

 Trails make you stronger

-And to consider it all joy when we face trails, for they are testing our faith which leads to endurance.
+And to consider it all joy when we face trials, for they are testing our faith which leads to endurance.
 (James 1:2-4)

 Nope, that is just not true.

-We will all struggle, that is the nature of life.
+We will all struggle with getting through hard seasons and finding joy every day, that is the nature of life.
 Life is filled with highs, lows and in between’s.
-It is our job to go through the dark days and then use what we leaned as growth opportunities.
+It is our job to go through the dark days and then use what we learned as growth opportunities.